programminghistorian/ph-submissions/en/drafts/originals/polygraphs-philosophical-simulations-2.md

 For much of our analysis, we will be working with the dataframe returned by the .get() method.
 But before diving into that analysis, we want to highlight two further key functionalities of our Processor: one of these allows us to access the graphs of the networks on which the sims are run; the other gives us access to the stored beliefs for the nodes.

-To begin, let’s pick a particular sim to look at (setting the value of a new variable, here called 'sim').
+To begin, let’s pick a particular sim to look at (setting the value of a new variable, here called `sim`).
 We can do this using .iloc:

 ```
 sim = 22700